Computing HF^ by factoring mapping classes: Introduction

 \subsection{Organization}

-This paper is organized as follows.
 In Section~\ref{sec:Background}, we give some of the background on bordered Floer theory needed for this paper; for further details the reader is referred to~\cite{LOT1} and~\cite{LOT2}.
 In Section~\ref{sec:DDforIdentity}, we calculate the \DD\ bimodule for the identity map, verifying Theorem~\ref{thm:DDforIdentity}.
 The proof follows from inspecting the relevant Heegaard diagram and applying the relations which are forced by $\partial^2=0$.
 In Section~\ref{sec:Arc-Slides}, we calculate the \DD\ bimodules for arc-slides.
 This uses similar reasoning to the proof of Theorem~\ref{thm:DDforIdentity}.
+In Section~\ref{sec:GenusOne}, we explain the specialization of these to the genus one case, for concreteness.
 In Section~\ref{sec:mcg-grading} we compute gradings on the arc-slide bimodules (needed for a suitably graded analogue of Theorem~\ref{thm:HFa}).
-Note that we do not at present have a conceptual description of the bimodules for arbitrary surface diffeomorphisms (rather, they have to be factored into arc-slides, and the corresponding bimodules have to be composed); however we do give a conceptual description of its corresponding grading set.
-This is done in Theorem~\ref{thm:mu-is-ell-1}.
+Note that we do not at present have a conceptual description of the bimodules for arbitrary surface diffeomorphisms (rather, they have to be factored into arc-slides, and the corresponding bimodules have to be composed); however we do give an intrinsic description of its corresponding grading set.
+This is done in Proposition~\ref{prop:mu-is-ell-1}.
 In Section~\ref{sec:CompleteProof}, we compute the invariant for handlebodies with the preferred framing $\phi_0$, which is quite easy, and assemble the ingredients to prove the main result, Theorem~\ref{thm:HFa} (as well as a graded version).

 The computations of the arc-slide bimodules also lead quickly to a description of the bordered Heegaard Floer invariants for arbitrary bordered three-manifolds.
 The main ingredient beyond what we have explained so far is the invariant associated to an elementary cobordism that adds or removes a handle.
 This is an easy generalization of the calculations for handlebodies, and is discussed in Section~\ref{sec:ElementaryCobordisms}.